Skip to content

 9 min read

-AI in customer service: 11 ways to automate support
+AI in customer service: A complete guide

-By Bryce Emley · March 29, 2023
+By Bryce Emley · May 28, 2025

 Hero image for AI in customer service with a globe in the shape of text bubble

+The state of New Mexico is blessed with many splendors, including the amazing regional fast food chain Blake's Lotaburger.
 With a small menu featuring locally farmed Hatch chiles, I imagine Blake's still does things pretty much the same as they did when they opened in 1952—except for one thing.

 The last time I called to place an order before a road trip, I was greeted by first name by a disarmingly human computerized voice that recognized my number and suggested the exact order I planned to make.